QinbinLi/qinbinli.github.io/_pages/about.md

 I obtained my bachelor's degree from ACM Class, Huazhong University of Science and Technology in 2018.
 I received Google PhD Fellowship 2021.

-My current research interests lie in distributed learning and agentic systems.
+My current research interests lie in distributed learning, agentic systems, and AI4Science.

 **I'm looking for prospective PhD students starting in Sep 2027 who are interested in doing impactful research to join my group.
+Students from non-CS backgrounds are also very welcome, especially those with experience in AI or an interest in applying AI to scientific problems.
 If you're interested, please email me your CV.**

 # Recent News
 * Aug 2026: One paper accepted to EMNPL 2026 Main.